top of page

 meditate.jpg

 In this talk, I will discuss my phenomenological research with advanced meditators and monks.
 We will also look at scientific studies which provide evidence of a greater potential for the human mind and body.
-We will look at the neurobiology of Samadhi states and draw comparisons of the subtle body with the sympathetic and parasympathetic nervous system.
+We will look at the neurobiology of Samadhi states and draw comparisons of the subtle body with the sympathetic and parasympathetic nervous systems.

 We will look at some of the meditation techniques in the Buddhist path and discuss how these techniques transform the human psyche and to what end.
 There will be an open discussion at the end of the talk to further explore any of the topics touched on during the talk.